Lepidium owaihiense

 Pests and Diseases

-Lepidium owaihiense Refer to the Pests and Diseases page for ways to deal with each of these pests.
+Lepidium owaihiense is prone to minor or major infestations of red spider mites.
+Thrips can be problematic at times if not immediately controlled.
+Refer to the Pests and Diseases page for ways to deal with each of these pests.

 Uses